J1npen/ProEng/Words part 1.md

 ### Vibe
 a emotional state or atmosphere
+&nbsp;
 ### Attempt to
 Want to;try to
+&nbsp;
 ### significant amount of
 A lot of
+&nbsp;
 ### fraught with challenges/dangers
 Full of challenges/dangers
+&nbsp;
 ### be alarmed
 be surprised
+&nbsp;
 ### encounter something bad
 find something bad
+&nbsp;
 ### Therefore
 So